o-jasper/merkletree/readme.md

 ## Merkle tree creator
 The merkle tree should eat 'chunks' and put them on the leaves.
-It is intended to be able to mark chunks as interesting, so it doesnt have to actually store the whole thing.
+It is able to mark chunks as interesting, so it doesnt have to actually store the whole thing.

 This is useful for where large portions of the merkle tree are infact simply calculated entries.

-The Ethereum contract merely has to check.
+The Ethereum contract merely has to check if the leaf, path and root connect correctly.

 #### Uses